AiniAsy/test/README.rst

 * tutorial - The HTML files for the actual tutorial
 * usb - Downloads for you to be able to install Sphinx properly
 * docs - Documentation for some of the project we're using, to have locally

+* hai - Documentation for some of the project we're using, to have locally

+* try - Documentation for some of the project we're using, to have locally